ugwutotheeshoes/vue-to-do-list/README.md

 # vue-to-do-list
- A to do list create with Vue.
+ A to do list created with Vue.